2014 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology

 A Practice and Curriculum Analysis of the Profession of Speech-Language Pathology was conducted in 2009 under the auspices of the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) and the CFCC.
 The survey analysis was reviewed by the CFCC, and the following standards were developed to better fit current practice models.

-The 2014 standards and implementation procedures for the Certificate of Clinical Competence in Speech-Language Pathology will go into effect for all applications for certification received on or after September 1, 2014.
-View the SLP Standards Crosswalk [PDF] for more specific information on how the standards will change from the current SLP standards to the 2014 SLP standards.
+The 2014 standards and implementation procedures for the Certificate of Clinical Competence in Speech-Language Pathology are now in effect as of September 1, 2014.
+View the SLP Standards Crosswalk [PDF] for more specific information on how the standards have changed.

 The Standards for the Certificate of Clinical Competence in Speech-Language Pathology are shown in bold.
 The Council for Clinical Certification implementation procedures follow each standard.

 Standard II—Education Program